 The intercollegiate athletic program provides male and female athletes opportunities to compete in sports in an educational environment.
-Bringing together those students with motor skills beyond the level of the College physical education class and/or intramural offerings, the program promotes physical fitness, intellectual development, social interaction. sportsmanship and team commitment.
-The athletic program strives to bring together just right for you...
+Bringing together those students with motor skills beyond the level of the College physical education class and/or intramural offerings, the program promotes physical fitness, intellectual development, social interaction, sportsmanship and team commitment.
+The athletic program strives to bring together participants A DCCCD college has a club or organization spectajust right for you...